 Postpartum hemorrhage is more bleeding than normal after the birth of a baby.
 About 1

-in 100 to 5 in 100 women have postpartum hemorrhage.
-It's more likely with a cesarean
+in 100 to 5 in 100 birth parents have postpartum hemorrhage.
+It's more likely with

-birth.
-It most often happens after the placenta is delivered, but it can also happen
+a cesarean birth.
+It most often happens after the placenta is delivered, but it can

 What causes postpartum hemorrhage?

 Once a baby is delivered, the uterus normally contracts and pushes out the placenta.

 After the placenta is delivered, these contractions help put pressure on the bleeding

 vessels in the area where the placenta was attached.
 If the uterus does not contract

 strongly enough, these blood vessels bleed freely.
 This is the most common cause of